-- Reference List of Freelance Editors – This list of freelance editors – that includes their CV/resumes and contact information – was developed in response to faculty interest in the availability of editing services.
+- Reference List of Freelance Editors – This list of freelance editors, which includes their CV/resumes and contact information, was developed in response to faculty interest in the availability of editing services.
 The editors on this list have expertise in various types of writing (e.g., manuscripts, grant proposals, IRB protocol).

 - Reference List of Freelance Graphics Specialists – This is a list of freelance experts in graphic design and medical illustration who may be available to help prepare various documents, e.g., grant proposals, manuscripts, dissertations.

 - Core Facilities Assessment - Consult with the Cores to help establish the scope and budget of your project, coordinate funding applications, and for investigator-focused training opportunities.

 - Requesting Letters of Support/Commitment - Learn how to strengthen your proposal by requesting a letter of support or a letter of commitment for cost sharing from the leadership of Michigan Medicine or the Medical School.